pgaskin/pulseaudio-win32/README.md

     If you have `services.msc` open, close it and try again (it prevents service deletions from working properly).
 Otherwise, try killing `pulseaudio.exe` and `pasvc.exe`.
+  - **Permission errors for ProgramData**<br>
+    If you attempted to run pulseaudio with the `--system` option manually or otherwise created conflicting files in ProgramData, delete them and start the service again.
 - **Installer**
   - **The service does not get installed and/or started** Try installing it manually from the command line with `pasvc install`.